walterbrown17/clutch_riding/Clutch_Riding_PRD_Document.md

 4. Persists the granular event-level data into a new, permanent database table for analytical use.

 ## 2.3 Success Metrics
--   Successfully process 7 days of historical data for the target fleet.
--   Populate the new `clutch_riding_events` table with event data.
+The success of this project will be measured by its ability to produce a dataset that is robust and enables clear, data-driven insights.

--   The resulting data must be sufficient to power downstream analysis, including hypothesis testing and dashboard creation.
+- **Data Robustness:** The pipeline must be able to successfully process any specified date range of historical data and populate the `clutch_riding_events` table.
+- **Hypothesis Validation:** The final dataset must clearly demonstrate a statistically significant negative correlation between clutch riding and fuel efficiency.
+- **Actionable Insight Generation:** The data must confirm that for "Long" and "Very Long" duration clutch riding events, mileage is worse than normal driving mileage in over 80% of observed cases.

 <div style="page-break-after: always;"></div>